First-order Greekρ

 Interest rates affect the cost of carrying a position, which slightly changes option prices.
 Rho captures this.
 Calls gain value when rates rise; puts lose value when rates rise.
 For the weekly and monthly options most Indian retail traders use, Rho is tiny and usually ignored — but it grows with time to expiry, so it matters for long-dated LEAPS-style positions.

-Rho — visual
+How Rho behaves — visual

 Call Rho is positive and rises with the underlying; put Rho is negative.
 The effect grows with time to expiry and is small for short-dated options.